ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Southwestern College Room, Board, Fees, and More
+Southwestern College Living Expenses, Fees, and More

 House and Food Costs at Southwestern College

-Meal-plan costs can depend on the numnber of meals you intend to eat on-campus
+Meal-plan costs vary based on on the number of meals you intend to eat on-campus

-The cost of books often surprises first-year college students.
-The actual cost of books and supplies depends on the courses you take and the materials required.
+First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
+The real cost of books depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

 Annual Fees

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

 The Cost of Transportation at Southwestern College